-The District may close schools because of severe weather, epidemics, pandemics, or other emergency conditions.
-When such conditions exist, the Superintendent will make the official decision concerning the closing of the District's facilities.
-When it becomes necessary to open late, to release students early, or to cancel school, District officials will post a notice on the District's website and notify the following radio and television stations: KTRH-Radio 740 AM, Houston Public Media News 88.7, KPRC-Channel 2, KHOU- Channel 11, KTRK-Channel 13, KRIV Fox Channel 26, KIAH CW39, KTMD 47 Telemundo Houston, and KXLN-Univision Channel 45.
+The district may close schools because of severe weather, epidemics, pandemics, or other emergency conditions.
+When such conditions exist, the Superintendent will make the official decision concerning the closing of the district's facilities.
+When it becomes necessary to open late, to release students early, or to cancel school, district officials will post a notice on the district's website and notify the following radio and television stations: KTRH-Radio 740 AM, Houston Public Media News 88.7, KPRC-Channel 2, KHOU- Channel 11, KTRK-Channel 13, KRIV Fox Channel 26, KIAH CW39, KTMD 47 Telemundo Houston, and KXLN-Univision Channel 45.
+Messages will also be sent using the district's mass notification system.

-School closings will be posted as soon as possible on the District's homepage at: www.fortbendisd.com.
+School closings will be posted as soon as possible on the district's homepage at: www.fortbendisd.com.
 However, a loss of power in the Houston area could prevent online communications.
-Information is also available through the District's Severe Weather Information Line at (281) 634-INFO (4636) to hear a recorded message.
+Information is also available through the district's Severe Weather Information Line at (281) 634-INFO (4636) to hear a recorded message.